3 dead in early morning shooting near Southwest Atlanta club - NewsBreak

 Investigators said when they arrived at the scene, the found three Black males between the ages of 35 and 45 dead in the parking lot.
 One of the victims was in a wheelchair.

-Channel 2 Action News Reporter Elizabeth Rawlins spoke to some area residents and business owners who said they are totally fed up with all of the violence.
+Channel 2 Reporter Elizabeth Rawlins spoke to some area residents and business owners who said they are totally fed up with all of the violence.

 “It was a barrage of gunfire followed by another barrage of gunfire,” one resident said.